 Insist on curly quotes and proper italicization.
 Help adjust content to eliminate widows and orphans.
 Ask the designer to run spellcheck.
 Double-check that all hyperlinks are working and that they go to the correct site.
 Make sure all footnotes or endnotes have a corresponding reference within the text.

 Attention to detail makes the difference between an okay document and a great one.
 Designers have to respect the content—and writers and editors must recognize the importance of visuals.
 When they all work together, that’s when our communications really soar.

-Written by Design Manager, Lexy Nesbitt, and edited by Molly Gamborg
+This post was written by Design Manager Lexy Nesbitt and edited by Senior Editor Molly Gamborg.